-- (5) Includes (i) 163,936 shares of Common Stock owned by Mr. Anderson, including 8,449 shares of unvested restricted stock as to which Mr. Anderson has the right to vote, but not to dispose; (ii) 39,281 shares of Common Stock issuable upon exercise of options that are currently exercisable; and (iv) 19,998 shares of Common Stock issuable upon exercise of warrants that are currently exercisable. - (6) Includes (i) 99,088 shares of Common Stock owned by Mr. Diamond, including 8,449 shares of unvested restricted stock as to which Mr. Diamond has the right to vote, but not to dispose; (ii) 7,142 shares of Common Stock issuable upon exercise of options that are currently exercisable; and (iii) 19,998 shares of Common Stock issuable upon exercise of warrants that are currently exercisable. - (7) Includes 54,748 shares of Common Stock issued to Dr. Platt as restricted stock, including 8,449 shares of unvested restricted stock as to which the Dr. Platt has the right to vote, but not to dispose. - (8) Includes (i) 117,455 shares of Common Stock owned by Mr. Knight, including 8,449 shares of unvested restricted stock as to which Mr. Knight has the right to vote, but not to dispose; (ii) 28,568 shares of Common Stock issuable upon exercise of options that are currently exercisable; and (iii) 39,999 shares of Common Stock issuable upon exercise of warrants that are currently exercisable. - (9) Includes (i) 146,597 shares of Common Stock owned by Mr. Rubin, including 8,449 shares of unvested restricted stock as to which Mr. Rubin has the right to vote, but not to dispose; (ii) 32,139 shares of Common Stock issuable upon exercise of options held by Mr. Rubin that are currently exercisable; (iii) 17,137 shares of Common Stock issuable upon exercise of warrants held by Mr. Rubin that are currently exercisable; (iv) 522,606 shares of Common Stock owned by the Phyllis Sandler Revocable Trust; and (v) an aggregate of 651,370 shares of Common Stock issuable upon exercise of warrants owned by the Harvey Sandler Revocable Trust that are currently exercisable.
-Mr. Rubin serves as co-trustee of the Phyllis Sandler Revocable Trust and the Harvey Sandler Revocable Trust.
-As a co-trustee, Mr. Rubin has the sole power to vote and dispose of the shares beneficially owned by the Phyllis Sandler Revocable Trust and the Harvey Sandler Revocable Trust. - (10) Includes (i) 66,615 shares of Common Stock owned by Dr. Joyce, including 8,449 shares of unvested restricted stock as to which Dr. Joyce has the right to vote, but not to dispose; (ii) 583,130 shares of Common Stock owned by the Joyce Living Trust; and (iii) an aggregate of 19,999 shares of Common Stock issuable upon exercise of warrants held by the Joyce Living Trust that are currently exercisable.
+- (5) Includes (i) 163,936 shares of Common Stock owned by Mr. Anderson, including 5,634 shares of unvested restricted stock as to which Mr. Anderson has the right to vote, but not to dispose; (ii) 39,281 shares of Common Stock issuable upon exercise of options that are currently exercisable; and (iv) 19,998 shares of Common Stock issuable upon exercise of warrants that are currently exercisable. - (6) Includes (i) 99,088 shares of Common Stock owned by Mr. Diamond, including 5,634 shares of unvested restricted stock as to which Mr. Diamond has the right to vote, but not to dispose; (ii) 7,142 shares of Common Stock issuable upon exercise of options that are currently exercisable; and (iii) 19,998 shares of Common Stock issuable upon exercise of warrants that are currently exercisable. - (7) Includes 54,748 shares of Common Stock issued to Dr. Platt as restricted stock, including 5,634 shares of unvested restricted stock as to which the Dr. Platt has the right to vote, but not to dispose. - (8) Includes (i) 117,455 shares of Common Stock owned by Mr. Knight, including 5,634 shares of unvested restricted stock as to which Mr. Knight has the right to vote, but not to dispose; (ii) 28,568 shares of Common Stock issuable upon exercise of options that are currently exercisable; and (iii) 39,999 shares of Common Stock issuable upon exercise of warrants that are currently exercisable. - (9) Includes (i) 146,597 shares of Common Stock owned by Mr. Rubin, including 5,634 shares of unvested restricted stock as to which Mr. Rubin has the right to vote, but not to dispose; (ii) 32,139 shares of Common Stock issuable upon exercise of options held by Mr. Rubin that are currently exercisable; (iii) 17,137 shares of Common Stock issuable upon exercise of warrants held by Mr. Rubin that are currently exercisable; (iv) 522,606 shares of Common Stock owned by the Phyllis Sandler Revocable Trust; and (v) an aggregate of 651,370 shares of Common Stock issuable upon exercise of warrants of the Phyllis Sandler Revocable Trust and the Harvey Sandler Revocable Trust.
+As a co-trustee, Mr. Rubin has the sole power to vote and dispose of the shares beneficially owned by the Phyllis Sandler Revocable Trust and the Harvey Sandler Revocable Trust. - (10) Includes (i) 66,615 shares of Common Stock owned by Dr. Joyce, including 5,634 shares of unvested restricted stock as to which Dr. Joyce has the right to vote, but not to dispose; (ii) 583,130 shares of Common Stock owned by the Joyce Living Trust; and (iii) an aggregate of 19,999 shares of Common Stock issuable upon exercise of warrants held by the Joyce Living Trust that are currently exercisable.
 Dr. Joyce is co-trustee of the Joyce Living Trust, together with his wife, Joyce M. Joyce, each of whom may act unilaterally with regard to voting and disposition power over the shares held by the Joyce Living Trust.
 The Joyce Living Trust has an address at 1092 Madeline Street, New Braunfels, Texas 78132.